Bangladesh–Botswana relations: Economic cooperation

-Other cooperations
+Other cooperation

 Botswana has proposed to sign an agreement in the fields of sports and culture with Bangladesh.
 Former President of Botswana, Festus Gontebanye Mogae expressed his desire to have Bangladesh's support and cooperation in developing the quality of cricket of Botswana.
 Botswana has also stressed on the employment of Bangladeshi agriculturists in Botswana to develop its agricultural sector.

 Bangladeshi diaspora

 About 20,000 Bangladeshi workers including doctors, nurses and engineers were legally employed in Botswana as of 2013.